Credit Card Debt Consolidation vs Refinancing – Which Is Right for You?

 What Are the Pros and Cons of Credit Card Refinancing?

-Credit Card refinancing to consolidate debt can work – but a lot of elements have to be in play to be successful.
+Credit card refinancing to consolidate debt can work – but a lot of elements have to be in play to be successful.
 Those include having a high enough balance limit on the new card to put all your credit card debt on it, as well as the ability to pay the card off before the 0% interest rate period ends.
 And, on top of that, having a good enough credit score to qualify.

-If you just want to lower your monthly payment, rather than pay the debt off, you may want to find a lower-interest card to transfer your balances to.
+If you just want to lower your monthly payment, rather than pay the debt off, you may want to find a low-interest card to transfer your balances to.
 If you can switch from a card that charges 21% APR on balances to one that charges 15%, you’ll save money.

 Before transferring money to a card with a 0% introductory rate, make sure you consider any balance transfer fees.
 These are usually 3%-5% and could affect whether it’s a sound financial decision for your budget.

-Pros of Refinancing
+Pros of Credit Card Refinancing

 • If the card has a high enough credit limit to include all your other credit card debts, you definitely save money.